← Back to Blog

 Exit and Pathway Requirements

 Short-term rental properties must have multiple exit routes on each level to ensure everyone can evacuate quickly.
-Keep hallways and doorways free of obstructions, and make sure doors meet clearance standards.
-Exit doors should be easy to open from the inside - no special tools or keys required.
-All exit routes must lead directly to a safe outdoor area, without passing through restricted or private spaces.
+Keep hallways and doorways free of obstructions and make sure doors meet clearance standards.
+Exit doors should be easy to open from the inside—no special tools or keys required.
+All exit routes must lead directly to a safe outdoor area.
+Emergency stairways and escape routes should include sturdy handrails and properly constructed steps.

 Exit Signage and Lighting